 - 1. The importance and the role of modern official statistics in democratic society and market-driven economy - 2.
 A history of official statistics in a nut shell - 3.
 Principles dominating official statistics performing in modern democratic societies - 4.
 Official statistics and national administration.
 Official statistics and the government (ministries), statistics and the central bank.
 Official statistics and NGO's. - 5.
 Theoretical background of official statistics (disciplines of theoretical statistic, informatics, economic theory) and the importance of the cooperation between official statistics and academia/universities. - 6.
 Cognitive abilities/potential of official statistics.
 How official statistics captures and evaluate phenomena/processes of economic/social life. - 7.
 Statistical Information System (SIS): introduction, concept, definition, structure, aspects.
 Interface of SIS with its users and data providers. - 8.
 Models of the organization of official statistics: centralized, decentralized, semi-decentralized models of performing of official statistics (pros and cons).
 Regional decentralization of official statistics within a state.
 Ways of the efficient coordination of the national statistical service. - 9.
-Legal framework of official statistics : two dominating pillars of statistical legislation: trade off between the authorization of statistical bodies to enforce a duty of data reporting and/vs. a strict, transparent and documented protection of individual data on natural or legal persons. - 10.
+Legal framework of official statistics: two dominating pillars of statistical legislation: trade off between the authorization of statistical bodies to enforce a duty of data reporting and/vs. a strict, transparent and documented protection of individual data on natural or legal persons. - 10.
 Statistical process and its phases: data acquisition, data processing, storing and retrieving, data dissemination, releasing/publishing.
 Statistical analysis as a completion of the statistical proses. - 11.
-Data acquisition : primary statistics.
+Data acquisition: primary statistics.
 Efficient (paperless) methods of data collection - 12.
 Data processing, storing, retrieving: set of and structure of statistical databases, data warehouses, accessibility of statistical data, statistical metainformation system - 13.
 Dissemination of statistical data: user oriented/driven official statistics interactive procedures making a use of data more comfortable, progressive methods of visualization of statistical production - 14.
-Composition of the content of official statistics (a short guide through a structure of SIS): macroeconomic statistics, production statistics, institutional statistics, social statistics, population statistics. - 15.
-International statistics: a need of harmonization/standardization of definitions (indicators, classifications) and statistical methodology.
-International cooperation in the area of official statistics on governmental/non-governmental level.
-International organizations and official statistics.
+Composition of the content of official statistics (a short guide through a structure of SIS): macroeconomic statistics, production statistics, institutional statistics, social statistics, population statistics.

-National Accounts: Concepts and Analyses- 4ES618, 6 ECTS
+National Accounts: Concepts and Analyses - 4ES618, 6 ECTS